Infinitive: Balto-Slavic languages

 Bulgarian and Macedonian have lost the infinitive altogether except in a handful of frozen expressions where it is the same as the 3rd person singular aorist form.
-Almost all expressions where an infinitive may be used in Bulgarian are listed here; neverthess in all cases a subordinate clause is the more usual form.
+Almost all expressions where an infinitive may be used in Bulgarian are listed here; nevertheless in all cases a subordinate clause is the more usual form.
 For that reason, the present first-person singular conjugation is the dictionary form in Bulgarian, while Macedonian uses the third person singular form of the verb in present tense.